AsteriskAmpersand/Ice-Stable/README.md

 - Sword Mode attacks for all Phial types:
   - MVs increased.
 See General Changes section for details on individual attacks.
   - Element Modifiers of most attacks increased to 1.20x (up from 1.00x).

+#### 【 Zero Sum Discharge Rework 】 ####
+Iceborne introduced a new way to access ZSD through the Clutch Claw.
+However, this could be combined with Health Regen Augment and certain mantles (such as Rocksteady or Temporal) to create a problematic gameplay loop of repeatedly using Claw ZSD to trivialize even the hardest content in the game.
+To prevent this, the following changes were made to bring back World's version of ZSD as a situational punishing tool or finisher.

+- Amp State is now consumed upon completing a Zero Sum Discharge.
+- Zero Sum Discharge:
+  - Initial Thrust:
+    - MV increased to 20 (up from 18).
+    - Element Modifier increased to 1.2x (up from 1.0x).
+  - Repeating Phial Bursts:
+    - MV increased to 14 (up from 13).
+    - Element modifier increased to 1.38x (up from 0.5x).
+  - Finisher:
+    - MV increased to 188 (up from 119).
+    - Element Modifier increased to 1.2x (up from 1.0x).
+    - The chance of hitting the wrong Monster part has been greatly decreased, especially for fast-moving Monsters.

 #### 【 General Changes 】 ####
 - When performed from idle stance, "Axe: Side Slash" replaced with "Axe: Overhead Slash".